arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
-* Figure out a strategy so that when you dispose a ComputedValue it somehow removes itself from all observers and schedules them for reaction?

 * Hooks so context-wide can get notified when observers
  - created
  - disposed